Lattice Lattice

 Screenshots.

-If you want to write about Lattice, we'd rather you write something accurate than something flattering.
-Some honest observations:
+If you're writing about Lattice, I'd rather you wrote something accurate than something flattering.
+A few things worth knowing:

 Things we won't do.